 The obligations of the Manager of the Funds include:

 The Manager will maintain an investment committee (the Pathfinder Investment Committee) to oversee the management of the Funds and adherence to this SIPO.

-Fund compliance with the SIPO is monitored on an ongoing basis by Pathfinder Asset Management.
+Fund compliance with the SIPO is monitored on an ongoing basis.
 Fund performance is reported monthly.
-Each Fund is also reviewed at least annually by Pathfinder Asset Management.
+Each Fund is also reviewed at least annually.

 Social and Ethical Considerations

 Socially responsible investing (SRI) or Environmental, Social and Governance investing (ESG), also known as sustainable, socially conscious, “green” or ethical investing, is any investment strategy which seeks to consider both financial return and social/environmental good to bring about social change regarded as positive by society.